 - if the active TCI state for PDCCH reception includes two RS, the UE expects that one RS has QCL-TypeD [6, TS 38.214] and the UE uses the RS with QCL-TypeD for radio link monitoring; the UE does not expect both RS to have QCL-TypeD

 - the UE is not required to use for radio link monitoring an aperiodic or semi-persistent RS

+-

+- For , when the active TCI states for PDCCH reception contain more than unique RSs, the UE selects the RSs from CORESETs with the highest CORESET indices as described in Subclause 10.1.

-A UE does not expect to use more than RadioLinkMonitoringRS for radio link monitoring when the UE is not provided higher layer parameter RadioLinkMonitoringRS.
+A UE does not expect to use more than RadioLinkMonitoringRS for radio link monitoring when the UE is not provided RadioLinkMonitoringRS.

 Values of and for different values of are given in Table 5-1.